CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 uploaded data object can read and download the data with a web browser or tools like *wget* and *curl*. a_flip works mostly like a_publish but there are some differences:
     1) only the predfined bucket name ( _username-projectNumber_-flip ) can be used
-    2) When the command is executed, it automatically deletes objects that are older than two days
+    2) When the command is executed, it checks the content of the flip bucket and deletes objects that are older than two days

 The basic syntax of the command is: